spc-test/prototyping-boilerplate/README.md

 ## Usage

-1. If not already installed, install Node.js
+1. If not already installed, install Node.js.
 Visit the [official Node.js website](https://nodejs.org/) and download the LTS version for macOS.
-Run the installer and follow the prompts to install Node.js and npm.

 2. Install Cursor
    If not already installed, download and install VSCode from the [official website](https://www.cursor.com/).